 Where and when

-Submit a PDF of the submission materials to email@example.com and three hard copies of the package to:
+Submit a package of the submission materials to firstname.lastname@example.org, or to:

 Philadelphia Art Commission